boozinka/kb_ansible/README.md

 Your job for each of these playbooks is to find and correct the error in each playbook.

-In general, the playbook should only contain one error.
-Note, the error may or may not result in an actual Ansible execution failure (i.e. ansible-playbook detecting the task as failed and stopping execution).
+In general, the playbook should only contain one error. ***Note***, the error may or may not result in an actual Ansible execution failure (i.e. ansible-playbook detecting the task as failed and stopping execution).
 Or worded differently, a couple of the playbooks execute successfully from an Ansible perspective, but do not do what they are supposed to do.

 You should try to fix each one of these playbooks on your own.